PoisotLab/ms_metaweb_transfer/manuscript.md

 embedding of the network; these traits give an unbiased estimate of the node's position in the latent feature spaces.
-Then, we map these latent traits onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, such as for example dissimilarity in functional traits).
+Then, we map these latent traits onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, for example the dissimilarity in functional traits).
 Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph [RDPG; @Young2007RanDot] model predicts the interaction between species through a function of the nodes' features through matrix multiplication.
 Thus, from